mediadnan/Failures/docs/source/guide/handling.md

 ````
 If the constructor ``Handler()`` is called without arguments, it will use {func}`print_failure` as its only handler.

-The handler object is also used as context manager
+The handler object is also used as context manager (TODO...)

 ## Filtered handler